How to find & book mistake fares

 On occasion, airlines will mess up and publish low or mistake fares which are hundreds or even thousands of dollars below the normal cost of a ticket.
 And sometimes, they’ll purposely release a small number of ultra-low fares as a promotion or to win new business.
 This can often start a fare war between airlines as they try to match or beat the lowest fare on a certain route.

-.
+The trick to getting these low fares is knowing where to look.
 And because they don’t often last for very long (sometimes for a few hours!) you’ll need to book quickly before the fare disappears.

 Because many of these fares only last for a few hours, a better method is to follow these sites on social media.
 You’ll have to “like” or follow them to get automatic updates in your Facebook or Twitter feed.

 Another way to find low fares is to frequently search the Flyertalk Mileage Run forum.
 Here you’ll have to do some digging, and sometimes the posts are geared towards folks who just book low fares to earn frequent flyer miles and elite status (mileage running).
 But it’s a very good place to find mistake fares!

 Drawbacks and things to look out for with mistake fares

 The main drawback of booking a mistake fare is that the airline may or may not honor your ticket.
 If you’ve booked your ticket with an overseas airline, you’re not protected by U.S. Department of Transportation rules.
 So it’s hit and miss as to whether the fare will be honored (depending on the rules for each country).

 For this reason, if you book a low or mistake fare, don’t book any other non-refundable plans, like hotel rooms, cars, or activities.
 You should wait until you have a confirmed e-ticket, and even then, we’d suggest waiting a while after that just to be sure the airline doesn’t change their mind.